Man charged with arson after authorities say he sparked New Jersey Pine Barrens fire

 The effects of the fire are beginning to be seen beyond the state.

-Higher-than-normal pollution levels were expected Thursday in New York City, Rockland and Westchester counties, and in Long Island’s Nassau and Suffolk counties, the New York State Department of Environmental Conservation advised Wednesday.
+Higher-than-normal pollution levels were forecast Thursday in New York City, Rockland and Westchester counties, and in Long Island’s Nassau and Suffolk counties, the New York State Department of Environmental Conservation said.
 The fire is roughly 54 miles (87 kilometers) south of New York City.

 It said “going indoors may reduce exposure” to problems such as eye, nose and throat irritation, coughing, sneezing and shortness of breath.